cambiotraining/hpc-intro/02-working_on_hpc.md

 <details><summary>Connecting VS Code to remote host</summary>![](images/vscode_ssh.svg)</details>

 1. Open the `hpc_workshop` folder on VS Code (this is the folder you created in the previous exercise).
-1. Create a new file (File > New File) and save it as `test.sh`.
+1. Create a new file (File > New File) and save it as `check_hostname.sh`.
 Copy the code shown below into this script and save it.
-1. From the terminal, run this script with `bash test.sh`
+1. From the terminal, run this script with `bash check_hostname.sh`

 ```bash
 #!/bin/bash